 - playing a musical instrument, cooking/baking, driving, model making, knitting, drawing, jewellery making, photography

-- must be a personal challenge and demonstrate progress
+- a personal challenge and demonstrate progress

 - swimming, table tennis, walking, cycling, basketball, badminton, tennis, snow sports, athletics, running, keep fit, martial arts, football, rugby, netball